 Community housing organisations are skilled in matching people to properties by assigning housing according to individual requirements and paying attention to location, design and support needs.
 Types of accommodation provided by these organisations include crisis, transitional and long-term housing.

-The Housing Authority aims to work in partnership with the community housing sector to achieve its vision of opening more doors for West Australians.
-Community housing organisations may be assisted by the Housing Authority through a combination of funding initiatives and policies that aim to support their viability.
+The Department of Communities aims to work in partnership with the community housing sector to achieve its vision of opening more doors for Western Australians.
+Community housing organisations may be assisted by the Department through a combination of funding initiatives and policies that aim to support their viability.

 Who provides community housing?